Diving in Grenada

 Grenada has had an interesting history to say the least, particularly in the last 30 years.
 However, the recorded history begins all the way back to 1498, when the Carib Indians inhabited what they called Camahogne.
 The Caribs, which were a fierce Indian nation, successfully fought back all comers until the French conquered them in 1650.
 The French named the island and turned it into a sugar producing satellite.
 In 1783, the Treaty of Paris ceded the island to the British and in 1877; it was made a crown colony.
 Independence was granted in 1974, which was quickly followed by a civil revolution, and a revolutionary government took control of the island.
 A pro-communist government took over by coup in 1983.
 In cold war paranoia, President Reagan worried that Grenada would become a Soviet stepping-stone, and in October 1983, the US along with Jamaica, invaded the island in Operation Urgent Fury to much condemnation.
 A pre-revolutionary constitution was resumed and eventually tourism and spice has taken over the pulse and flow of the island.
 Read more about Grenada’s history here.

-Grenada and her 6 smaller islands are located in the Southeastern Caribbean Sea.
-It is northwest of Trinidad and Tobago, Northeast of Venezuela and Southeast of St. Vincent and the Grenadines.
-Grenada is roughly 133 square miles.
-The island of Grenada is 12 miles wide and 21 miles long and accounts for 120 of the total 133 square miles.
+Grenada and her smaller islands are situated between the Caribbean Sea and the Atlantic Ocean, at the southern end of the Grenadines.
+Grenada is northwest of Trinidad and Tobago, Northeast of Venezuela and Southeast of St. Vincent and the Grenadines.
+Grenada is roughly 133 square miles, the main island of Grenada is 12 miles wide and 21 miles long and accounts for 120 of the total 133 square miles.
 Carriacou is approximately 13 square miles, while Petite Martinique is 486 acres.

 The population of Grenada is 107,327 (2016).